-To examine test-retest reliability the intraclass correlation coefficient (ICC, based on two-way random effect, absolute agreement model) was used to test overall MSK-HQG score agreement between T0 and T1.28, 29 An ICC above 0.70 is considered adequate.29 Additionally, Cohen’s quadratic weighted Kappa coefficient (κW) was calculated to examine individual item agreement.30
+To examine test-retest reliability the intraclass correlation coefficient (ICC (2,1), based on two-way random effect, absolute agreement model) was used to test overall MSK-HQG score agreement between T0 and T1.28, 29 An ICC above 0.70 is considered adequate.29 Additionally, Cohen’s quadratic weighted Kappa coefficient (κW) was calculated to examine individual item agreement.30

-The standard error of measurement (SEM=SD/√2) and smallest detectable change (SDC=1.96×√2×SEM) were calculated to determine the extent to which changes can be considered relevant to patients or differences can be assumed being no result of measurement error.28, 29, 31.27
+The standard error of measurement (SEM=SDDiff/√2) and smallest detectable change (SDC=1.96×√2×SEM) were calculated to determine the extent to which changes can be considered relevant to patients or differences can be assumed being no result of measurement error.28, 29, 31

+To test for internal consistency Cronbach’s Alpha was determined.
+A coefficient above 0.7 is considered to be acceptable, above 0.8 to be good and above 0.9 to be excellent.27

-To assess construct validity, Pearson correlation coefficients were calculated32 for the MSK-HQG versus pain and quality of life using the EQ-5D-5L and compared to the coefficients calculated for comparisons with the disability reference standard measures (RMDQ, NDI, WOMAC disability-scale, SPADI disability-scale).
-Since the sample size clearly fell short of the recommended threshold (≥ 50 participants29) for each pain site within the timeframe set for recruitment, the scores of the reference standard measures for the patients with back, neck, shoulder and lower extremity complaints were combined after standardization (z-scores).33 A priori, it was hypothesised that the MSK-HQG would correlate more strongly (higher values) with the reference standard measure scores than with the EQ-5D-5L scores 28.
-In addition, the MSK-HQG change scores were compared to the change scores of the EQ-5D-5L, pain intensity and the combined disability score.
+To assess construct validity, Spearmans Rho correlation coefficients were calculated.
+Spearmans Rho was chosen since it does not require linearity or interval scaling.32 The following combinations were analysed: MSK-HQG/pain, MSK-HQG/quality of life (EQ-5D-5L) and MSK-HQG/disability (combined reference standard)..
+Since the sample size clearly fell short of the recommended threshold (≥ 50 participants29) for each pain site within the timeframe set for recruitment, the scores of the reference standard measures for the patients with back, neck, shoulder and lower extremity complaints (RMDQ, NDI, WOMAC disability-scale and SPADI disability-scale) were combined in one variable after standardization (z-scores).33 Since combination of scores is not a standard procedure, a sensitivity analysis for MSK-HQG/disability was done by calculation of four correlations, each time excluding one of the subgroups (back, neck, shoulder and lower extremity) from the combined score.

+A priori, it was hypothesised that the MSK-HQG would correlate more strongly (higher values) with the reference standard measure scores than with the EQ-5D-5L scores 28.
+In addition change scores were compared for the named combinations.

-The effect size (ES = mean change/SDbaseline) for the change at t2 was calculated for the MSK-HQG and to enable comparison the same coefficient was calculated for the EQ-5D-5L27.
+The effect size (ES = mean change/SDinitial) for the change at T2 was calculated for the MSK-HQG and to enable comparison the same coefficient was calculated for the EQ-5D-5L27.
 Moreover, to support interpretation Spearmans Rho coefficients were calculated comparing the MSK-HQG and EQ-5D-5L change scores (with values for global perceived change).

 For interpretability the minimal important change (MIC) values were estimated based on Receiver Operating Characteristic (ROC) curves using the closest to the top-left method.34 Patients were divided into two groups based on their global perceived change response with the categories ‘unchanged’ and ‘slightly better’ (group 1) dichotomised against ‘much improved’ (group 2).
 Responsiveness to worsening was not analysed, as only few patients rated their complaints to be ‘worse’ or ‘much worse’.
-As MIC values can be affected by baseline scores, the analysis was repeated for relative change scores (i.e., change scores expressed as percentages of the baseline scores).35.36, 3738
+As MIC values can be affected by scores from initial assessment, the analysis was repeated for relative change scores (i.e., change scores expressed as percentages of the initial scores).35 Alternative methods to derive MIC estimates do exist.36, 37 However, we chose to use the ROC curve method to preserve comparability with other studies in the field38 and communicability with readers unfamiliar with alternative methods.

 Floor and ceiling effects were defined as present if > 15 % of the responders achieved the lowest or highest possible MSK-HQ score.29